 The main reflector is a space framework consisting of steel knots and steel struts according to Figure 12, Figure 13 and Figure 14.
-These two elements are connected with an M16 (partly with an M20) screw and a pre-tensioning force of 10.2 to (15.9 to).
-For the steel knot, we assume that it is manufactured on a CNC machine starting from a solid steel ball.
+These two elements are connected with an M12 (partly with an M16) screw and a pre-tensioning force of 54 kN (102 kN).
+For the steel knot, we assume that it is manufactured on a CNC machine starting from a solid steel ball or round.